Plaza de la Cibeles

 The views from the summit of the Palacio de Comunicaciones are arguably Madrid's best, sweeping west down over the Plaza de la Cibeles,...

 Gran Café de Gijón

-This graceful old cafe has been serving coffee and meals since 1888 and has long been a favourite with Madrid’s literati for a drink or...
+This graceful old cafe has been serving coffee and meals since 1888 and has long been favoured by Madrid’s literati for a drink or a...

 Plaza de la Cibeles information